lemay-ai/fizzbuzz/README.md

 # Update: I have created 2 branches, each for each task.
-All of them have been merged in main at the end.
+All of them have been merged into the main branch at the end.